atomjump/db_searcher/README.md

 ## Searching a generic MySQL database

-E.g. in your config.json 'sqlQuery' field:
+E.g. in your config.json 'sqlQueries' array:
 ```
 SELECT CONCAT(var_name, ' ', var_description) AS result FROM tbl_bike WHERE var_name LIKE '%[SEARCH]%' OR var_description LIKE '%[SEARCH]%' LIMIT 10
 ```